BehavioralSignalTechnologies/ser_robustness/docs/corruption_types.md

 ### Download the dataset
 - [**EchoThief Impulse Response Library**](http://www.echothief.com/wp-content/uploads/2016/06/EchoThiefImpulseResponseLibrary.zip)

+You can resample the dataset to match your data sample rate.
+Otherwise, the impulse responses will be resampled on the fly, potentially hurting execution time.
+Additionally, note that the RT60 values of the dataset will be calculated on the dataset without resampling and it may affect their values.
+If you are unsure about your dataset's sample rate or there are multiple sample rates across audios, do nothing and let the code resample on the fly.

 ### Default RT60 range values:
 - 0.1-0.5 seconds
 - 0.5-1.0 seconds